 The Multinomial Logit is a form of regression analysis that models a discrete and nominal dependent variable with more than two outcomes (Yes/No/Maybe, Red/Green/Blue, Brand A/Brand B/Brand C, etc.).
+It is also known as a multinomial logistic regression and multinomial logistic discriminant analysis.

-This article describes how to create a Multinomial Logit output as shown below.
+This article describes how to create a Multinomial Logit regression output as shown below.
 The example below is a model that predicts a survey respondent’s brand choice based on characteristics like age, gender, and work status.

 - In the object inspector go to the Inputs tab.